minprog/app-studio/40 Projects/20 Mad Libs/10 Assignment.md

 - Your app should prompt for user input and use that input to complete the story.

-- Your app should support rotation of the user interface.
+- Your app should properly support rotation of the user interface.

+- Your app should provide proper back navigation.
+When showing the final story, going "back" should immediately return to the start screen, instead of allowing to change words etc.

 ## Getting started